frizensami/frizensami.github.io/_posts (copy)/2018-10-31-projectseries.markdown

 ---
-title: "List of projects to eventually write about"
+title: "The Project series of posts"
 layout: post
 date: 2018-10-31 12:20
+tag: [projects]
 image: null
 headerImage: false
+projects: true
+hidden: true # don't count this post in blog pagination
 description: "The projects list on this website"
-star: false
+star: true
-category: blog
+category: project
 author: sriram
 externalLink: false
 ---

 # Why

-I've worked on some interesting projects over the years, and I didn't find my GitHub README and docs to be the best place to list down all the design choices and interesting problems along the way for each project.
+I've worked on some interesting projects over the years, and I didn't find my GitHub readmes and docs to be the best place to list down all the design choices and interesting problems along the way for each project.

 # Backlog